Low impact amendments to PRA rules and policy material

 Low impact amendments – open consultations

-Please provide any comments on the proposed changes set out below to LIAP@bankofengland.co.uk by the consultation end-date for each proposal.
+Please provide any comments on the proposed changes set out below to LIAP@bankofengland.co.uk by 13 November 2025.

 Please also indicate in your response if you consider any of the proposals in this consultation paper are likely to impact persons who share protected characteristics under the Equality Act 2010, and if so, please explain which groups and what the impact on such groups might be.